matthodan/bookmarklet-loader/README.markdown

   * Once you've compiled Bookmarklet Loader to JavaScript, you must URL encode the JavaScript or it will not run as a bookmarklet.
 I've found [Jason Miller's Instant Bookmarklet Creator](http://jasonmillerdesign.com/Free_Stuff/Instant_Bookmarklet_Converter) useful for this puspose.
-John Gruber also published [a script to make a bookmarklet](http://daringfireball.net/2007/03/javascript_bookmarklet_builder) on Daring Fireball that may be useful.
+John Gruber also published [a script to make a bookmarklet](http://daringfireball.net/2007/03/javascript_bookmarklet_builder) on Daring Fireball.

   You may be able to update the compiled example and save yourself the time of installing CoffeeScript.
 Don't forget to URL encode whatever you update!